dpv927/TicTacToe/README.md

 ./build cleanf generate install # Does in the same order that is specificated all the commands already described.
 ./build # Cleans and generates an executable.
 Same as './build cleanf generate' but faster.
 ```

-Knowing that, now you can compile and manage the project as you prefer.
-For exaple for a quick complilation:
+Now that you know this, you can compile and manage the project as you prefer.
+For example, to perform a quick compilation:
 ```bash
 ./build.sh
 ```